Join the next course starting 25 February 2026 Book Now

 It’s a 5-week online workshop for people aged 12–30 whose parents have separated.
 It’s a space to talk (if you want to), learn ways to feel better, and pick up skills to deal with life’s challenges.

-It’s for anyone who has been affected by your parents’ separation or difficult parental relationship.
+It’s for anyone who has been affected by their parents’ separation or difficult parental relationship.
 Whatever your background, your culture, your faith, where you’re from in the world, or what your family situation looks like, Your Direction is for you.

 Each session is a mix of chat, activities, and stories from others who’ve been through similar things.
 You’ll learn about topics like communication, handling emotions, managing conflict, dealing with change, setting boundaries and looking to the future.